The-Politico/django-slack-forms/docs/Integrating-An-API.md

   - POST requests to add new records
   - GET requests to return records
   - PUT requests to update existing records
+  - DELETE requests to remove existing records

 This guide will assume you already know the basics of creating an API in your stack of choice and handling requests appropriately.
 Explaining the complexities of the REST system is beyond the scope of these docs.

-As an example, these docs will use a standard Django View located at `https://example.com/api/` to handle these three kinds of requests, but you can use any stack you'd like.
+As an example, these docs will use a standard Django View located at `https://example.com/api/` to handle these four kinds of requests, but you can use any stack you'd like.
 For a fully functioning example API check out the [Test API](../example/testapi/) in this repo's example directory.

 ## POST

 POST requests to your API should be treated as requests to create new records in the database.
-Your form should set it's `Webhook` field to this API endpoint.
+Your form should set its `Endpoint` field to this API endpoint.
 It will receive the endpoint payload (see [Configuring An Endpoint](Configuring-An-Endpoint.md)) and should verify the request and add the record accordingly.

 #### Example